mzpqnxow/pybuild23/README.md

 Clone your project from a GIT repo with `pybuild23` already installed.
 Tun `make && source venv/bin/activate`, and launch your project.
 That's all.
 Easy, repatable, deployment.
 See `make freeze` for more on the "repeatable" apsect of this.

+**NOTE**: the sample `pypirc` file and the `setup.cfg` file may need to be changed to fit your project name, organization name, internal Artifactory URL., etc..

 ## Basic usage